-Develop your blog, Facebook page, X account, etc. and begin populating it with comments and updates.
+Develop your blog, Facebook page, Twitter account, etc. and begin populating it with comments and updates.
 Share it initially with a small group who can provide comments and feedback.
-This step is easy to overlook, but it can help you get things up and running before you publicly launch, provides content and context, and ensures that you are comfortable maintaining it.
+This step is easy to overlook, but it can help you get things up and running before you do a public launch, it provides content and context, and it ensures that you are comfortable maintaining it.